DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **UNDER CONSTRUCTION**

 We're ready now to look at some data.
+In fact, lots of data.

-You may recall that our canonical program consists of data input, data management, and graphics.
-We'll spend most of our time here on the first, but touch on the second and produce a simple plot by finding a suitable method.
+You may recall that our typical program consists of data input, data management, and graphics.
+We'll spend most of our time here on the first -- data input -- but touch on the second and produce some simple graphs.

-We start with getting data into Python, particularly data in spreadsheets.
 Along the way we describe how Python uses collections of tools or plug-ins (**packages**) to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.

 ## Reminders

 * Methods and objects.
+Recall that we apply the method `justdoit` to the object `x` with `x.justdoit`.
+A common example is the `plot()` method, which works for a wide range of data objects.

 * Help.
+We get help in Spyder from both the IPython console and the Object inspector.
+Remind yourself what these are.
+For the hypothetical `x.plot()`, we would type `x.plot?` in the IPython console or `x.plot` in the Object inspector.

-* Data structures.   are organizations of data.
-Examples:  strings, lists, dictionaries, and now dataframes.
+* Data structures.
+That's the term we use for specific organizations of data.
+Examples are strings, lists, and dictionaries.
+Each has a specific structure and a set of methods we can apply.

+* ?? more?

 ## Python packages

 Python is not just a programming language, it's an open source collection of tools that includes both basic Python and a large collection of packages written by different people.
 The word "package" here refers to plug-ins or extensions that expand Python's capabilities.
 Terminology varies.
 What we call a package others sometimes call a "library."
 The term "module" typically refers to a subset of basic Python or one of its packages.
 You won't go far wrong to use the terms interchangeably.

-The standard Python packages are well written, well documented, and have armies of users who spot and correct problems.
+The standard Python packages are well written, well documented, and well supported:  they have armies of users who spot and correct problems.
 Some of the others less so.
-Our suggestion is to stick to the standard packages, specifically those that come with the Anaconda distribution.
+We try to stick to the standard packages, specifically those that come with the Anaconda distribution.

 Some of the leading packages for numerical ("scientific") computation are

-* **[Pandas](http://pandas.pydata.org/).**  The leading package for managing and manipulating data and our focus in this chapter.
+* **[Pandas](http://pandas.pydata.org/).**  The leading package for managing data and our focus in this chapter.

-* **[Matplotlib](http://matplotlib.org/).**  The leading graphics package for Python.
+* **[Matplotlib](http://matplotlib.org/).**  The leading graphics package.
 We'll use it extensively.

 * **[NumPy](http://www.numpy.org/).**  Tools for numerical computing.
-In Excel, where the basic unit is a cell, a single number.
+In Excel the basic unit is a cell, a single number.
 In NumPy the basic unit is a vector (a column) or matrix (a table or worksheet).
 We won't see much of NumPy here -- maybe a little -- but it's the foundation for Pandas, which we'll use constantly.

 All of these packages come with the [Anaconda distribution](http://docs.continuum.io/anaconda/pkg-docs.html), which means we already have them installed and ready to use.

-Pandas is Python's data management package and an essential part of data work in Python.
+Pandas is an essential part of data work in Python.
 The authors [describe it](http://pandas.pydata.org/) as "an open source library for high-performance, easy-to-use data structures and data analysis tools in Python."
 That's a mouthful.
 Suffice it to say that we can do pretty much everything in Pandas that we can do in Excel -- and more.
-We can compute sums of rows and columns, generate new rows or columns, compute pivot tables, and lots of other things.
-And we can do all this on much larger files than Excel can handle.
+We can compute sums of rows and columns, generate new rows or columns, construct pivot tables, and lots of other things.
+And we can do all this with much larger files than Excel can handle.

-We'll come back to all of these things later in the course, but our immediate focus is data input.

 <!--
 Here are some others you might run across: